𝐉𝐞𝐬𝐮𝐬’ 𝐠𝐞𝐧𝐞𝐚𝐥𝐨𝐠𝐲: 𝐓𝐡𝐞 ‘𝐛𝐚𝐝 𝐠𝐢𝐫𝐥𝐬 𝐢𝐧 𝐭𝐡𝐞 𝐟𝐚𝐦𝐢𝐥𝐲 𝐭𝐫𝐞𝐞 𝐚𝐧𝐝 𝐡𝐨𝐰 𝐂𝐡𝐫𝐢𝐬𝐭𝐢𝐚𝐧𝐬 𝐣𝐮𝐬𝐭𝐢𝐟𝐲 𝐢𝐭

 Rahab wasn’t a “pretend prostitute” like Tamar; she was the real thing.
 Six generations after Tamar and Perez, we arrive in Jericho (Joshua, chapter 2) with the Hebrews, led by Joshua, gathered outside the walls.
 Rahab was the owner of an inn in Jericho and had come to believe that the God of Israel was the true God.
 She sheltered the two spies Joshua sends into the city — for the promise that her family would be saved when the Hebrews destroyed Jericho.
 We don’t know if one of those spies of Joshua was Salmon, but he later married Rahab and became the father of her son, Boaz.

 Bathsheba is the woman called “Uriah’s wife” in Matthew’s genealogy.
 We’ve jumped a few more generations forward to the time of King David in Jerusalem (2 Sam 11 and 12).
 Uriah, a Hittite, was one of David’s most loyal captains.
 David, seeing Bathsheba bathing on a nearby roof, was overcome with desire.
 When Bathsheba ended up pregnant, David tried to trick Uriah into coming home and sleeping with his wife.
-When that didn’t work, David has Uriah sent into the frontlines of battle and then married his widow.
+When that didn’t work, David has Uriah sent to the frontlines of battle and then married his widow.
 Their child died, but later on, Bathsheba and David had a son named Solomon.

 So, these are our three “bad girls” in Jesus’ family tree.
 Were they “bad” in the sense that they did evil?
-Well, Tamar was protecting herself and making Judah obey God’s law; Tamar was protecting her family and helping the plan of the God she had come to believe in; Bathsheba is probably the most questionable: Was she scheming to catch a king or was she caught up in David’s lust?
+Well, Tamar was protecting herself and making Judah obey God’s law; Tamar was protecting her family and helping the plan of the God she had come to believe in; Bathsheba is probably the most questionable: Was she scheming to catch a king, or was she caught up in David’s lust?

 Or both?
 Nonetheless, she became the respected mother of a king, securing the throne for Solomon.
 She is also credited as being the inspiration, if not the writer, of Proverb 31 about the attributes of a good wife.